If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is an eating disorder?

-An eating disorder is an obsession with food and weight that harms a person’s well-being.
-Although we all worry about our weight sometimes, people who have an eating disorder go to extremes to keep from gaining weight.
-There are 2 main eating disorders: anorexia nervosa and bulimia.
+An eating disorder is a mental health condition.
+It is an obsession with food and weight that harms a person’s emotional and physical well-being.
+Many people worry about their weight.
+People who have an eating disorder go to extremes to keep from gaining weight.
+The 3 most common eating disorders are anorexia nervosa, bulimia, and binge eating.

 What is anorexia?